Adam Bair's Consumer Protection Resources

 Mark the deadline on a calendar

-The day you handed back the keys plus the number of days your state allows is the day the landlord must have mailed the refund or the itemized statement.
-After that day, the landlord may have lost rights to deductions, depending on your state.
+Take the day you handed back the keys.
+Add the number of days your state allows.
+That is the date the landlord must have mailed the refund or the itemized list.
+After that date, the landlord may have lost the right to keep any deductions, depending on your state.

 Send a demand letter

-A demand letter is a short, professional letter that states the date you moved out, the amount of the deposit, the date by which the law of your state required a refund or itemized statement, and a request for the deposit.
+A demand letter is a short, plain letter.
+It states the date you moved out.
+The amount of the deposit.
+The deadline your state set for a refund or list.
+And a request for the deposit.
 Send it certified mail, return receipt requested.
 Keep a copy.

 A demand letter does several things at once.
-It documents that the landlord received notice.
-It sometimes triggers an additional damages multiplier if the state law requires the demand as a precondition.
-It often produces a refund without further action because the landlord realizes the case is now winnable.
+It proves the landlord got notice.
+In some states, it triggers a damages multiplier when the state requires the demand first.
+And it often produces a refund without a lawsuit.
+The landlord can see the case is now winnable.

 Decide whether to sue

-Most security deposit disputes belong in small claims court.
+Most security deposit fights belong in small claims court.
 The filing fee is low.
 You do not always need a lawyer.
-The process is designed for people without legal training.
+The process is built for people without legal training.

-Whether to file depends on the amount, the strength of your evidence, and the law of your state.
-Some states allow attorney's fees and double or triple damages on a successful security deposit case, which can make the lawsuit worth pursuing even when the deposit itself is modest.
-A tenants' rights attorney licensed in your state can tell you what your case is worth.
+Whether to file depends on the amount.
+The strength of your evidence.
+And the law of your state.
+Some states allow attorney's fees and double or triple damages on a winning case.
+That can make the lawsuit worth it even when the deposit is small.
+A tenants' rights attorney in your state can tell you what your case is worth.

 Bring the right evidence

-The case usually turns on three things: the lease, the move-in and move-out condition of the unit, and what the landlord said in writing.
-Photos, video, the inspection notes, the demand letter, every email, the certified mail receipt.
-Bring everything organized chronologically.
+The case usually turns on three things.
+The lease.
+The move-in and move-out condition of the unit.
+And what the landlord said in writing.
+Bring photos, video, the inspection notes, the demand letter, every email, and the certified mail receipt.
+Sort it all by date.

 What I would tell someone whose deposit was just kept